being-hv/HackIndia-Spark-7-2025-Stackweavers/README.md

-Here’s an updated version of your README.md with better formatting, specifically tailored for GitHub.
-It includes clearer sections, proper headings, and other markdown formatting to make it more readable and visually appealing:
+Got it!
+Here’s the updated README.md with properly formatted code blocks, using backticks for clarity in the Bash sections.
+The entire file will now be properly formatted with sections, headings, and code blocks using Markdown syntax:

 # 🚀 LeetVault